LESBAT-HEIG-VD/reuse-lca-cisbat23/README.md

 # reuse-lca-cisbat23
 Supplementary information about LCA data used in the CISBAT 2023 paper:

-**Reuse practices in building construction: proposition of a life cycle assessment methodology and application to a case study in Switzerland**
+*M Frossard, S Lasvaux, F Petetin, L Gross*, **Reuse practices in building construction: proposition of a life cycle assessment methodology and application to a case study in Switzerland**, CISBAT 2023
-*M Frossard, S Lasvaux, F Petetin, L Gross*, CISBAT 2023

 Visit this webpage : https://lesbat-heig-vd.github.io/reuse-lca-cisbat23/